piperun/iploggerfilter/README.md

   - Lastly you need to go to the top and hit the yellow "Update now" button

-Note: This list is only for any domain name which purpose is only to log your IP, if a website has other functionality other than to just log your IP, it will not be on this list
+Note: This list is only for any domain name which purpose is only to log your IP, if a website has other functionality other than to just log your IP, it will not be on this list (with the exception being url shorteners).